Pit Bull Attack Lawyer

 Simmons and Fletcher, P.C., fight for the victim’s rights after dog attacks.
 Pit bulls have the ability to inflict severe damage when they attack someone.
 That is why their owners must be extra cautious to keep them from running at large.
 At Simmons and Fletcher, P.C., we have experience handling pit bull attack cases.
-From cases involving a single dog attack to cases involving an attack by a pack of pit bulls, We are here to help.
+Talk to a pit bull attack lawyer and know your rights today.

 Pit Bull Background

 The American Pit Bull Terrier has its origins in England.
 It is the product of breeding between English Bulldogs and Old English Terriers.
 These dogs were originally bred and trained as “catch” dogs which are dogs that catch large animals such as hogs or wild cattle and can also be used during hunts.
 Pit bulls have also known under the following names: American Pit Bull Terrier, Pitbull, Pit Terrier, Bull-and-Terriers, Half and Half, Bull Baiter Dogs, Yankee Terrier, Rebel Terrier New Yorkies, St. Francis Terriers and Staffordshire Fighting Dog.

 Why Pit Bulls May Attack